aelghanam/FlickrTestFE/README.md

 ### Running Unit Tests

-The `angular-seed` app comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma][karma] test runner.
+The app comes preconfigured with unit tests.
+These are written in [Jasmine][jasmine], which i run with the [Karma][karma] test runner.
 We provide a Karma configuration file to run them.

 * The configuration is found at `karma.conf.js`.